Clastify logo

 Pressure changes move air

-Inspiration is the phase of ventilation in which air enters the lungs because thoracic volume increases and pressure inside the lungs falls below atmospheric pressure.
-Expiration is the phase of ventilation in which air leaves the lungs because thoracic volume decreases and pressure inside the lungs rises above atmospheric pressure.
+Inspiration is the phase of ventilation when air enters the lungs because thoracic volume increases and pressure inside the lungs falls below atmospheric pressure.
+Expiration is the phase of ventilation when air leaves the lungs because thoracic volume decreases and pressure inside the lungs rises above atmospheric pressure.

 Air moves from higher pressure to lower pressure.
-The lungs don’t suck air in like a pump.
-Instead, muscles change the volume of the thorax, then the pressure difference moves the air.
-Image
+The lungs don’t suck air in like a pump; muscles change the volume of the thorax, then pressure changes do the rest.

 Muscles and ribs during inspiration

 The diaphragm is a sheet of skeletal muscle below the lungs that changes thoracic volume when it contracts or relaxes.
-During inspiration, it contracts and flattens, so the volume of the thorax increases.
-The external intercostal muscles contract too, pulling the ribs upwards and outwards.
-The abdominal muscles relax, which lets the abdominal wall move as the diaphragm descends.
+During inspiration, it contracts and flattens, which increases the volume of the thorax.
+The external intercostal muscles contract and pull the ribs upwards and outwards.
+The abdominal muscles relax, so the abdominal wall can move as the diaphragm descends.
 Thoracic volume increases, pressure decreases, and air flows in.

 Intercostal muscles are skeletal muscles between the ribs that move the ribcage during ventilation.
-The external intercostals matter most in normal inspiration.
+The external intercostals are the main muscles used in normal inspiration.

 Muscles and ribs during expiration

 During quiet expiration, the diaphragm relaxes and becomes more domed.
-The external intercostal muscles relax as well, and elastic recoil of lung tissue helps reduce thoracic volume.
+The external intercostal muscles relax, and elastic recoil of lung tissue helps reduce thoracic volume.
 Pressure rises, so air flows out.

-During forced expiration, the internal intercostal muscles contract and pull the ribs downwards and inwards.
+During forced expiration, the internal intercostal muscles contract, pulling the ribs downwards and inwards.
 At the same time, abdominal muscles contract and push abdominal organs upward against the diaphragm.
 That is why forced breathing after exercise feels muscular in the abdomen, not just in the chest.

 The volumes you must be able to determine

-Tidal volume is the volume of air breathed in or out during one normal resting breath.
-Vital capacity is the greatest volume of air that can be exhaled after a maximum inhalation, or inhaled after a maximum exhalation.
+Tidal volume is the volume of air inhaled or exhaled in one normal resting breath.
+Vital capacity is the maximum volume of air that can be exhaled after a maximum inhalation, or inhaled after a maximum exhalation.
 Inspiratory reserve volume is the extra volume of air that can be inhaled after a normal inhalation.
 Expiratory reserve volume is the extra volume of air that can be exhaled after a normal exhalation.

-These volumes are practical measurements, not just terms to memorise.
-In an investigation, tidal volume can be estimated using normal breaths.
-Vital capacity is measured with a maximal breath in followed by a maximal breath out, or the reverse.
+Treat these as measurements, not just words to learn.
+In a practical, you can estimate tidal volume from normal breaths.
+Vital capacity comes from breathing in as far as possible and then breathing out as far as possible, or doing it the other way round.
 The inspiratory and expiratory reserves are the extra volumes above and below the normal tidal breath.
-Image

 Measuring lung volumes safely

 A simple water-displacement apparatus can measure one exhaled volume.
 The person breathes out through a tube into an inverted graduated vessel, and the water displaced shows the volume of air collected.
-This setup should not be used for repeated rebreathing, as carbon dioxide would build up.
+Don't use this setup for repeated rebreathing, because carbon dioxide would build up.

 Leaves as exchange organs

-Leaves are adapted for gas exchange because photosynthesis needs carbon dioxide and releases oxygen.
-At the same time, a leaf has to let gases diffuse without losing too much water.
+A leaf is adapted for gas exchange because photosynthesis needs carbon dioxide and releases oxygen.
+Gases have to diffuse in and out, but the leaf also has to limit water loss.
 That trade-off between exchange and conservation is the main story here.

 The waxy cuticle is a waterproof layer secreted by epidermal cells that reduces evaporation from the leaf surface.
 The epidermis is an outer protective tissue layer of the leaf that covers internal photosynthetic tissues.
-Together, the cuticle and epidermis limit uncontrolled water loss, but they make poor gas-exchange surfaces because the cuticle has low permeability.
+Together, the cuticle and epidermis reduce uncontrolled water loss.
+They don’t work well as gas-exchange surfaces, though, because the cuticle has low permeability.

 Stomata, guard cells and internal air spaces